rwth-acis/WebTorrent-VideoStreaming/README.md

 <br><br>
 - The file *example-application.js* contains the JavaScript code of the example application.
 <br><br>
 - In the *web* folder, the minified html page (*index.html*) and the built JavaScript code of the example application are located.
 The *web* folder contains additional files which are needed for the example application but not for the OakStreaming library.
 Moreover, the *web* folder contains a *videos* folder where some example videos files are located.
 These video files are necessary for the successful run of the Jasmine test suites.
 The *web* folder is the root directory of the gulp Web server.
-Video files that the gulp Web server should serve to the example application have to be put into the *videos* folder.
+Video files that the gulp Web server should serve to the example application have to be put into the *web* folder.
 <br><br>
 - The source code of the example application is commented and does not comprise a large number of lines.
 Therefore, it is probably not a bad idea to change the code in order to experiment with the OakStreaming library.
 <br><br>